 The Release of the First Money Making Add-On

-The launch of WhatsApp for Business application was just a premise to a well-planned money-making yet non-intrusive feature of WhatsApp – WhatsApp for Business API.
+WhatsApp for Business application’s launch was just a premise to well-planned money-making yet a non-intrusive feature of WhatsApp – WhatsApp for Business API.

 Moreover, this paid feature by WhatsApp opened the doors to WhatsApp marketing and made it the marketing channel with the most engagement rates.

-Many companies joined the pilot program which worked really well and now WhatsApp has even partnered with third-party companies to become partners in getting more companies on board to use its API.
+Many companies joined the pilot program, which worked well, and now WhatsApp has even partnered with third-party companies to become partners in getting more companies on board to use its API.

 In a world where the demand and popularity of an app are never stable, Brian Acton and Jan Koum were able to keep their offering at the top throughout the history of WhatsApp; thanks to their strategy of no-ads.
-Instead of running after the money by continuously interrupting chats with ads they gave more priority to the user’s interest which is what counts the most today.
+Instead of running after the money by continuously interrupting chats with ads, they prioritised the user’s interest, which is what counts the most today.

 More than 1.5 billion people in 180 countries use WhatsApp today.
-The platform has already taken over SMS, MMS, and other obsolete features which were earlier used by its target market to communicate with each other.
-And now with Facebook’s vision of even getting businesses on board, these features by mobile operators might end up to be completely useless.
+The platform has already taken over SMS, MMS, and other obsolete features that its target market had earlier used to communicate with each other.
+And now, with Facebook’s vision of even getting businesses on board, these features by mobile operators might end up being completely useless.

 Let’s see how that turns out.